-And by the time we arrived at the island, we were directed to the Apo Island Beach Resort where we will eat lunch after going to the turtle sanctuary and beach bum.
-This resort was located on a private cove where you can snorkel right in front or just laze around so that was a big plus to our trip.
+And by the time we arrived at the island, we were directed to the Apo Island Beach Resort where we ate lunch after snorkeling around the turtle sanctuary.
+This resort is located on a private cove where you can snorkel right in front or just laze around so that was a big plus.

-The lunch served was buffet style and I definitely ate to my heart’s content.
+The lunch served is buffet style.
 It was awesome.
 Lots of food equals happy Johanes.
 Nyehe.

 Anyways, our itinerary went like this.

 - 9:30 AM: Stop by Apo Island Beach Resort to drop bags and prepare for snorkeling

 - 10:00 AM: Snorkel at the turtle sanctuary